« Previous Page

 careful not to overexert yourself.
 Most important, it will make you feel

 Graded exercise starts out slowly and increases in very small steps.
-It means that you have a
+If your fatigue is severe, this can mean starting out with 1 minute of gentle movement, like stretching.
+And it means that you have a

-plan for your exercise and you stay with it, even when you're having a good day
+plan and you stay with it, even when you're having a good day

 and feel like doing more.
 This helps your body